-Our lab investigates hippocampal mechanisms of social novelty preference and recognition.
-We study how social behavior develops and is maintained in healthy and impaired mice, using early life adversity and transgenic models.
-Using chemogenetics, in vivo electrophysiology, behavioral analysis, and high-resolution imaging approaches, we explore the microcircuits and cells underlying these important functions.
+We examine the influence of genetic mutations on plasticity mechanisms, neuronal oscillations, and behavior in mice.
+We study how social and nonsocial cognition develops and is maintained in healthy and impaired mice, using transgenic models based on GWAS studies in humans.
+Using chemogenetics, in vivo electrophysiology, behavioral analyses, and high-resolution imaging approaches, we explore the microcircuits, cells, and extracellular constituents underlying these important functions.

 We investigate how steroid hormones and neurosteroids influence hippocampal plasticity mechanisms, neuronal oscillations, and behavior.
 We examine how sex differences and naturally occurring changes in steroids across the estrous cycle influence structural plasticity, neuronal oscillations, and hippocampus-related behavioral function.
 Steroid hormones and neurosteroids are regulated by both experience and genes, connections that we are currently exploring in the lab.